FDMT4TSE/FDMT-material/README.md

 ## The stuff of subject programs

-This repository includes categories and corresponding choices, metamorphic relations, and test frames of subjects programes used in paper titled "Feedback-Directed Metamorphic Testing: ACost-Effective Approach".
+This repository includes categories and corresponding choices, metamorphic relations, and test frames of subjects programes used in paper titled "Feedback-Directed Metamorphic Testing: A Cost-Effective Approach".

 ### Categories and Corresponding Chocies
 All categories and choices for ACMS, CUBS, ERS, MOS, and FastJson can be found in the *categories and choices* directory.